jbannick/hellokata-java/src/modules/hellomodulesusingnonmodlib/README.md

 To deploy this app:

-- You must have Java 9 or greater installed on the destination computer
+- You must have installed on the destination computer a Java JRE with a version that is at or later than the version of the JDK you used to build this app

-1. Copy the mods and out directories and run.sh file to the destination computer and directory
+1. Copy the mod and out directories and run.sh file to the destination computer and directory
 2. At the command line, cd to that location
 2. At the command line, execute: run.sh